 Time to fly.

-Assistant Editor Maren Horjus blogs about skiing, slaying, slarving, shredding, and, occassionally, tomahawking in the backcountry at backpacker.com/backcountryskiing.
+Senior editor Maren Horjus blogs about skiing, slaying, slarving, shredding, and, occassionally, tomahawking.